SanaDeghat/SanaDeghat/README.md

 FTC Robotics team 24622 from Mount Doug, reach out for sponsership or collabration

-- 🔭 I’m currently working on CCC
-- 🌱 I’m currently learning Java!
-- 👯 I’m looking to collaborate on Anything
-- 💬 Ask me about: Politics
 - 📫 How to reach me: Sana.deghat@gmail.com
 - 😄 Pronouns: She/her